bgoonz/gists-revamp/by-extension/markdown/awesome-npm.md

 - [hirestime](https://github.com/seriousManual/hirestime) - A wrapper around the built-in high resolution timer which simplifies the calculation of timestamps.
 - [periods](https://github.com/timruffles/periods) - Defined time-periods constants for Javascript, in milliseconds.
 - [fecha](https://github.com/taylorhakes/fecha) - Javascript Date formatting and parsing.
-- [akamai-time-reference](https://github.com/jucrouzet/akamai-time-reference) - Get reference time using Akamai’s time reference service.
+- [akamai-time-reference](https://github.com/jucrouzet/akamai-time-reference) - Get reference time using Akamai's time reference service.
 - [timeago.js](https://github.com/hustcc/timeago.js) - A tiny(~1.7kb) library used to format date with `*** time ago` statement.
 - [count-days-in-month](https://github.com/shinnn/count-days-in-month) - Get the number of days in a given month.
 - [time-stamp](https://github.com/jonschlinkert/time-stamp) - Get a formatted timestamp.
-- [twas](https://github.com/vutran/twas) - Generate a relative time string (Example: “3 seconds ago”)
+- [twas](https://github.com/vutran/twas) - Generate a relative time string (Example: "3 seconds ago")

 ### Object

 - [map-obj](https://github.com/sindresorhus/map-obj) - Map object keys and values into a new object.
 - [filter-obj](https://github.com/sindresorhus/filter-obj) - Filter object keys and values into a new object.
 - [object-values](https://github.com/sindresorhus/object-values) - Get the values of an object.
-- [object-pairs](https://github.com/eush77/object-pairs) - Turn an object into list of \[key, value\] pairs for mapping, iterating or other purposes.
+- [object-pairs](https://github.com/eush77/object-pairs) - Turn an object into list of [key, value] pairs for mapping, iterating or other purposes.
 - [zipmap](https://github.com/landau/zipmap) - Returns a map with the keys mapped to the corresponding vals. zipmap also accepts a single value of objects or pairs.
 - [just-pluck](https://github.com/jarofghosts/just-pluck) - Pluck without the madness.
-- [deep-equal](https://github.com/substack/node-deep-equal) - Node’s assert.deepEqual() algorithm as a standalone module.
+- [deep-equal](https://github.com/substack/node-deep-equal) - Node's assert.deepEqual() algorithm as a standalone module.
 - [deep-assign](https://github.com/sindresorhus/deep-assign) - Recursive Object.assign().
 - [set-value](https://github.com/jonschlinkert/set-value) - Create nested values and any intermediaries dot notation (`'a.b.c'`) paths.
 - [get-value](https://github.com/jonschlinkert/get-value) - Use property paths (a.b.c) to get a nested value from an object.